micwan88/micwan88.github.io/_posts/development/2018-11-30-load-class-or-resource-file-from-bytes-in-java.md

 categories: java classloader
 ---

-## Load class or resource file from bytes array in Java

 We can extend `ClassLoader` class to implement a custom class loader so that we can load class / resource file from bytes array.
 Before that, we need to know the hierarchy architecture and its loading sequence of classloader.
 Otherwise, we do not know which method in `ClassLoader` should be overrided.

 ### ClassLoader hierarchy and loading sequence